f3bandit/wifi_snatcher/README.md

 magic/magic.ps1 = this needs to be copied to /mmc/root/scripts on the pager

-payload.sh = this needs to be copied to /mmc/root/payloads/user/exfiltration/wifi_loot_viewer
+/payload.sh = this needs to be copied to /mmc/root/payloads/user/exfiltration/wifi_loot_viewer

+wifi_snatcher_server/payload.sh = /mmc/root/payloads/user/exfiltration/wifi_snatcher_server